aroomvithavue/QuickChat/backend/README.md

 **Returns**

 - A success message
-- A object with the created chat room
+- An object with the created chat room

 **Throws**